MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 # Get started with Surface Hub 3 on the Microsoft Teams Rooms on Windows experience

-Surface Hub 3 (50/85”) comes with Windows 11 running Microsoft Teams Rooms, enabling hybrid teams to collaborate in a more inclusive way to meet and co-create.
+Surface Hub 3 (50/85”) comes with the Microsoft Teams Rooms on Windows experience, enabling hybrid teams to collaborate in a more inclusive way to meet and co-create.

 There are several ways to get the new Surface Hub experience: